Clinical COVID-19 (Coronavirus Disease 2019)

 Q: To whom does the WSLH report results?

-A: At WSLH positive results are called to the submitting laboratory.
-The submitting laboratory is responsible for reporting to the ordering clinician.
-All positive and negative results are also reported electronically by ELR to WEDSS and faxed or sent electronically to the submitting labs.
-De-identified results are also reported to the CDC.
+A: At WSLH positive results are sent electronically to the submitting facility.
+The submitter is responsible for reporting to the ordering clinician.
+All positive and negative results are also reported electronically by ELR to WEDSS (state) and the CDC (a part of HHS).

 Q: Can the WSLH perform COVID-19 testing on residual specimens after Flu testing is performed?